aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-seed 42``

-Sets the seed used in the simulation to initialize the general pseudo random generators.
+Set the seed used in the simulation to initialize the general pseudo random generators.
 This last generator is used to generate the seeds of the different random generators of all modules.